apptools-lab/AppWorks/extensions/iceworks-time-master/README.md

 ## Security and Privacy

 **We never access your code**: We do not process, send, or store your proprietary code.
 We only provide metrics about programming.
-Time Master is an open source plugin, we make it easy to see the data we collect.
+Time Master is an open source extension, we make it easy to see the data we collect.

 **Your data is private**: We will never share your individually identifiable data with anyone.